pixop/video-compare/README.md

     video-compare -w 1280x720 video1.mp4 video2.mp4

-Size the window based on the usable bounds of the display while maintaining the video’s aspect ratio.
-This option automatically scales the video to fit within the display's usable area, accommodating elements like taskbars or OS menus without overlapping.
+Size the window to fit the usable display bounds while maintaining the video’s aspect ratio.
+This option adjusts for elements like taskbars or OS menus.
 Ideal for maximizing the viewing area while keeping the video dimensions proportional to the screen:

     video-compare -W video1.mp4 video2.mp4